au-research/FAIR-data-101-training/4-reusable/overview.md

 ## Activities

-Work through these [activities](activities.md) to build your understanding of Findable.
+Work through these [activities](activities.md) to build your understanding of Reusable.

 ## Community discussion